marbetschar/MLOps_Labs/lab02/README.md

 `st.write` has some unique abilities.
 First and foremost, you can pass as many arguments as you like, they'll all be written to the app.
 Second, the behavior depends on the type of the argument.
 You can find the whole list [here](https://docs.streamlit.io/library/api-reference/write-magic/st.write).

 Using it is as easy as using _magic_, albeit with a bit more typing.
-Here's the example from above, but this time with `st.magic`.
+Here's the example from above, but this time with `st.write`.

 ```python
 import streamlit as st